 - The longer amount of time you spend in the bath, the more wrinkly your skin becomes.

-- As it snows more, the sales for deicers go up.
+- As it snows more, the sales for snow shovels go up.

 - As you drink more coffee, the number of hours you stay awake increases.

-- As a child grows, so does his clothing size.
+- As a child grows, so does their clothing size.

 - When workers get a raise, morale improves.